SHOP DRAWINGS: MEANING, TYPES AND REAL EXAMPLES

 Enhanced Accuracy

-Furniture shop drawings act as a reliable reference, reducing the likelihood of errors.
+Drawings for furniture act as a reliable reference, reducing the likelihood of errors, and there are five ways they help present a design before anything reaches the shop.
 With clear instructions, manufacturers and contractors can avoid rework and delays.
 This ultimately saves time and costs.
 By serving as a shared resource, shop drafts ensure designers, engineers, and contractors work towards the same objectives.
 This fosters better coordination and smoother project execution.

 Compliance and Approval